robcarver17/skipperman/docs/volunteer_rota_help.md

 Alternatively if this is genuinely a new person, then click on `Yes these details are correct - add a new volunteer`.
 This will add a new volunteer to Skipperman, and to the event.

-NOTE: If the volunteer is a parent who will be on site, but not actually helping, select that option from the dropdown BEFORE you cick on the relevant volunteer or click to add a new volunteer.
+If the volunteer is a parent who will be on site, but not actually helping, select that option from the dropdown BEFORE you cick on the relevant volunteer or click to add a new volunteer.
 This is to avoid issues with [warnings about cadets being on site by themselves](resolve_warnings.md#cadets-without-appropriate-adults).
 They will be added with no days available.
 Otherwise, the volunteer will be added with all days available.
-You can change that once they are in the rota.
+You can change the days they are available once they are in the rota.

 If you change your mind about adding a volunteer, just press cancel.